2018–19 Mississippi Valley State Delta Devils basketball team

 The 2018–19 Mississippi Valley State Delta Devils basketball team represented Mississippi Valley State University in the 2018–19 NCAA Division I men's basketball season.
-The Delta Devils were led by fifth-year head coach Andre Payne, and played their home games at the Harrison HPER Complex in Itta Bena, Mississippi as members of the Southwestern Athletic Conference.
-They finished the season 6–26 overall, 4–14 in SWAC play to finish in a tie for ninth place.
+The Delta Devils were led by fifth-year head coach Andre Payne, and played their home games at the Harrison HPER Complex in Itta Bena, Mississippi as members of the Southwestern Athletic Conference (SWAC).
+They finished the season 6–26 overall, 4–14 in SWAC play, to finish in a tie for ninth place.
 They failed to qualify for the 2019 SWAC tournament, as only the top eight teams are eligible to participate.

 Previous season

-The Delta Devils finished the 2017–18 season 4–28, 4–14 in SWAC play to finish in ninth place.
+The Delta Devils finished the 2017–18 season 4–28, 4–14 in SWAC play, to finish in ninth place.
 Due to the ineligibility of Grambling State, the Delta Devils received the No. 8 seed in the SWAC tournament and lost to Arkansas–Pine Bluff in the quarterfinals.